iamazhar/spotify-home/README.md

 ## Dependencies

-Thrid party framewoks and Library are managed using Carthage.
+Thrid party frameworks and library are managed using Carthage.

 Carthage frameworks used
 - github "spotify/SpotifyLogin"